cognitect/transit-clj/README.md

 Get it working with msgpack
 Improve equality testing for generative tests (compariting floats returned from Ruby)

+### Building the simple-examples

+To build the simple examples, simply make sure the software is up to date and run the script bin/exemplars.
+This will generate a large number of example files in simple-examples.
+By convention we keep the latest versions of the examples files checked in in the transit repo.

 ## License

 Copyright © 2014 FIXME